gorilla-devs/GDLauncher-Carbon/README.md

 ### Run app in dev mode

-First of all you'll need to generate the prisma code.
+First of all you'll need to generate the prisma code and rspc bindings.
 To do that run

-`pnpm prisma:generate`
+`pnpm codegen`

 Now you can run the native core in watch mode